Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Introduction

-We first discuss how to remove the assumption of the fixed conformal structure, and that no energy is lost in the possible degeneration of the conformal structure, assuming for the moment that there is no concentration point for the energy; later we will discuss how to deal with them.
+We first discuss how to remove the assumption of the fixed conformal structure, and show that no energy is lost in the possible degeneration of the conformal structure, assuming for the moment that there is no concentration point for the energy; later we will discuss how to deal with them.

 First, suppose $\Sigma$ is a sphere.
-Since $\mathbb{S}^2$ has a unique conformal structure up to diffeomorphism, we may, after precomposing each $u_k$ with a diffeomorphism of $\Sigma$, assume that all $u_k$ induce the same conformal structure on $\Sigma$.
+Since $\mathbb{S}^2$ has a unique conformal structure up to diffeomorphism, we may assume, after precomposing each $u_k$ with a diffeomorphism of $\Sigma$, that all $u_k$ induce the same conformal structure on $\Sigma$.